 Control Comment restore land degradation and reduced water quality resulting from urban salinity, (I) development is to avoid or minimise disturbance of acid sulfate soils in accordance with the Acid Sulfate Soil Manual, as published in 1988 by the Acid Sulfate Soils Management Advisory Committee.
-Foreshores and Waterways Area The planning principles for land within the Foreshores and Waterways Area are as follows: (a) development should protect, maintain and enhance the natural assets and unique environmental qualities of Sydney Harbour and its islands and foreshores, (b) public access to and along the foreshore should be increased, maintained and improved, while minimising its impact on watercourses, wetlands, riparian lands and remnant vegetation, (c) access to and from the waterways should be increased, maintained and improved for public recreational purposes (such as swimming, fishing and boating), while minimising its impact on watercourses, wetlands, riparian lands and remnant vegetation, (d) development along the foreshore and waterways should maintain, protect and enhance the unique visual qualities of Sydney Harbour and its islands and foreshores, (e) adequate provision should be made for the retention of foreshore land to meet existing and future demand for working harbour uses, (f) public access along foreshore land should be provided on land used for industrial or commercial maritime purposes where such access does not interfere with the use of the land for those purposes, (g) the use of foreshore land adjacent to land used for industrial or commercial maritime purposes should be encouraged to link with land-based public transport (such as ferries) should be encouraged to link with land-based public transport (such as buses and trains) at appropriate public spaces along facilities along the waterfront, The proposal is consistent with the planning principles set out in this clause, as follows: the proposal will enhance the natural assets and unique environmental quality of the foreshore be delivering a built form of an appropriate scale which defines the Parramatte River and achieves at appropriate architectural solution which celebrate its setting; the proposal allows for full public access to the foreshore and achieves the principle of view sharing of the River; the proposal is of a high architectural quality which will contribute positively and enhance the appearance of the site as viewed from the Parramatta River.
-Part 3 Foreshores and Waterways Area - Matters for Consideration General The matters referred to in this Division (together with any other relevant matters): (a) are to be taken into consideration by consent authorities before The consent authority i required to consider th matters set out in this Part.
+Foreshores and Waterways Area The planning principles for land within the Foreshores and Waterways Area are as follows: (a) development should protect, maintain and enhance the natural assets and unique environmental qualities of Sydney Harbour and its islands and foreshores, (b) public access to and along the foreshore should be increased, maintained and improved, while minimising its impact on watercourses, wetlands, riparian lands and remnant vegetation, (c) access to and from the waterways should be increased, maintained and improved for public recreational purposes (such as swimming, fishing and boating), while minimising its impact on watercourses, wetlands, riparian lands and remnant vegetation, (d) development along the foreshore and waterways should maintain, protect and enhance the unique visual qualities of Sydney Harbour and its islands and foreshores, (e) adequate provision should be made for the retention of foreshore land to meet existing and future demand for working harbour uses, (f) public access along foreshore land should be provided on land used for industrial or commercial maritime purposes where such access does not interfere with the use of the land for those purposes, (g) the use of foreshore land adjacent to land used for industrial or commercial maritime purposes should be compatible with those purposes, (h) water-based public transport (such as ferries) should be encouraged to link with land-based public transport (such as buses and trains) at appropriate public spaces along the waterfront, (i) the provision and use of public boating facilities along the waterfront should be encouraged The proposal is consistent with the planning principles set out in this clause, as follows: • the proposal will enhance the natural assets and unique environmental quality of the foreshore by delivering a built form of an appropriate scale which defines the Parramatta River and achieves an appropriate architectural solution which celebrates its setting; • the proposal allows for full public access to the foreshore and achieves a high level of permeability which adheres to the principle of view sharing of the River; • the proposal is of a high architectural quality which will contribute positively and enhance the appearance of the site as viewed from the Parramatta River.
+Part 3 Foreshores and Waterways Area - Matters for Consideration General The matters referred to in this Division (together with any other relevant matters): The consent authority is required to consider the matters set out in this Part.